gregorydickson/pashion-web/README.md

 * Brand test user account:  lauren@pashiontool.com / Pashion123 - Ralph Lauren

-* Brand test user account: paco@pashiontool.com / Pashion123 - Paco Rabanne

-* The application uses a development database on Amazon AWS which will require internet connectivity.
+* The application uses a database on Amazon AWS which will require internet connectivity.
 If this is too slow then you can setup MySQL locally.

 ## Install a javascript package